krptn/krypton/README-CONFIGS.md

 krypton.configs.defaultIterations = 600000 # Number of iterations for PBKDF2

 krypton.configs.defaultCryptoperiod = 2 # Approx. number of years for the cryptoperiod of a key

+krypton.defaultSessionPeriod = 15 # Number of minutes before a user Session is destroyed.
 ```

 For the following settings please see [Databases](README-DATABASES.md)